nodejitsu/handbook/content/npm/index.md

 Just like the public registry, the `npm` CLI program is what you'll use to install, publish and otherwise interact with npm modules.
 Nodejitsu Enterprise private npm has two changes in the configuration to your npm CLI client:

 ```
-npm config set always-auth true
+$ npm config set always-auth true
+$ npm config set strict-ssl true
-npm config set ca ""
+$ npm config set ca ""
 ```

 Why do you need to do these things?

-* _Every request requires authentication:_ This means that users you have not authorized cannot download packages from your private npm.
+* *Every request requires authentication:* This means that users you have not authorized cannot download packages from your private npm.
 Since this is not the default behavior of the public npm you need to set:

 ```
-npm config set always-auth true
+$ npm config set always-auth true
 ```

-* _Trust industry standard CAs:_ We use DigiCert for our SSL certificate to `*.registry.nodejitsu.com` which is a different CA than the one used by `https://registry.npmjs.org`.
-As such you need to tell your `npm` CLI client to trust all industry standard Certificate Authorities (CAs):
+* *Be strict about SSL*: [We improved our SSL experience](http://blog.nodejitsu.com/improved-ssl-experience-for-private-npm/), now our Private npm registry supports multi-level wildcard certificate issued by [DigiCert](http://www.digiserver.com/) and serves `https://*.registry.nodejitsu.com`, so you'll need to set the following to your npm config:

 ```
+$ npm config set strict-ssl true
-npm config set ca ""
+$ npm config set ca ""
 ```

 ### 2. Start making requests against your private npm